fluent/fluentd-docs-gitbook/plugins/filter/record_transformer.md

 {"message":"hello world!", "hostname":"db001.internal.example.com", "tag":"foo.bar"}
 ```

-Here is another example where the field "total" is divided by the field
+Here is another example where the field `total` is divided by the field `count`
-"count" to create a new field "avg":
+to create a new field `avg`:

 ```
 <filter foo.bar>